Skip to main content

 Symbols and Icons

-• Choose a logo that will last and isn't easily confused with others.
+• Choose a logo that will last for some time (meaning it's not attached to anything trendy or fashionable) and isn't easily confused with other logos, especially locally.

 Meaningful Colours